deveb2020/EgzonBERISHA_13_09042021/README.md

 ## How to run the project in developper mode

-* First, you need to run the Backend
+* First, you need to run the Backend, go to this url for more info
 ```
     https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API.git
 ```